 What happens to a 401(k) when a non-spousal person is a beneficiary?
 You have two options.

-- Inherited IRA: Non-spousal beneficiaries will be required to begin taking RMDs by December 31 of the year following the deceased owner’s death if you elect this option.
+- Inherited IRA: Non-spousal beneficiaries must begin taking RMDs by December 31 of the year following the deceased owner’s death if you elect this option.
 The distributions would be calculated over their life expectancy.
 Additional amounts can be taken out as needed.
 The total distribution amount would be included in taxable income each year a distribution is taken.

 Estate Taxes